 Environmental consistency is critical to the Engel Labs’ work.
 The lasers are huge devices, precisely aligned with their targets.
 Changes in temperature cause the tables holding the lasers to expand or contract, infinitesimally but measurably, thus ruining the alignment.
 This problem causes hundreds of hours of work to be thrown out in labs around the world.

 Design specifications called for the lab temperature to be controlled to within ±0.5º F., and meet humidity requirements of 35% ±5%.
-Small, rapid temperature variations from the norm were expected and could be tolerated; longer changes could not.

 The design team met with Dr. Engel as well as the University of Chicago’s Facility Services and Science departments, and also reviewed the design of the lab in Berkeley.
 The Laser Lab in Berkeley was good but not perfect.
 Design analysis found several ways it could be improved upon.
 One major challenge was finding a way to protect the lab from Chicago’s dry winters, wet springs, and hot, muggy summers.

 It was decided to use one company to oversee the environmental design, including mechanical systems and installation of the building envelope.
 This was critical to ensure effective communication and coordination.
 Interactive Building Solutions was selected based on their experience with Laser Lab design.